AnjanShrivastav/simple-page/README.md

 # simple-page

-Link to live Site https://anjanshrivastav.github.io/simple-page/
+Link to live site https://anjanshrivastav.github.io/simple-page/

-All the content is viewable publicly
+The content is publicly viewable